caojacky91-cmyk/ebt/CONTRIBUTING.md

 By contributing you agree:

 1. The contributing terms ("Terms")
-2. Use code convientions ("Conventions") defined at 1:2
+2. Follow the code convientions ("Conventions") defined at 1:2

 And you have been met the requirements ("Requirements") defined at 1:3 as well